Texans lose to Eagles 32-30, lose control of No. 2 seed

 “I’ll put that on my shoulders,” Watt said.
 “The offense did a great job giving us a chance, and we just didn’t get a stop at the end.
 I’ll take that as a leader of the defense.
 We have to get a stop.”

-The Texans could still miss the playoffs if they slip up against the Jaguars.

-“As long as we get in, then it’s a new season,” Watson said.
+“As long as we get in, then it’s a new season,” Watson said before the clinching was official.
 “My mentality is whoever we have to play, wherever we have to play, we are going to play all four quarters.
 All that stuff is irrelevant.
 We have to focus on Jacksonville, get everyone healthy and try to win the next game and see what happens.”

 The Texans lost wide receiver Demaryius Thomas (right leg) and cornerbacks Kareem Jackson (knee) and Kayvon Webster (thigh) in the game.
 Thomas was carted off the field in the fourth quarter and his injury appeared most serious.